 Views of the Gardens at Hartwell House by Balthasar Nebot, 1738

 Explore this series of paintings commissioned by Sir Thomas Lee in 1738 to celebrate his newly created landscape garden at Hartwell, near Aylesbury.
-These paintings went on display in the Georgian Room at the museum in July 2016 complemented by a collection of 18th century glassware.
+These paintings are currently displayed in the Georgian Room at the museum.

-Please be sure to contact the museum before making a special journey to see these paintings as they are not permanently on display if the Georgian Room is needed for other exhibitions.
+Please be sure to contact the museum before making a special journey to see these paintings as the Georgian Room is occasionally needed for other exhibitions.